RenarsKokins/YourVideo/README.md

 * Have [Composer](https://getcomposer.org/download/) installed,
 * Have [Git](https://git-scm.com/downloads) installed,
 * Have a virtual server installed ([XAMPP](https://www.apachefriends.org/download.html) for example).
+* Have [FFMPEG](https://www.ffmpeg.org/) installed on your machine and make sure you have added it to your enviroment PATH!

 ### Installation
 1. Open your console and go to web server root folder (cd "YourWebRootPath"),